Early Stage Investing

-BAs play an important role in the economy, and in many countries constitute the largest source of external funding, after family and friends, in newly established ventures.
+Angels play an important role in the economy, and in many countries, constitute the largest source of external funding, after family and friends, in newly established ventures.
 They are increasingly important in providing risk capital as well as contributing to economic growth and technological advances.
-Moreover, the supply of start-up and early-stage equity finance has to some extent become more dependent on BAs, as venture capital funds are not able to accommodate a large number of small deals.
-The traditional source of start-up and early-stage financing – bank lending – is limited due to risk level and handling costs.
+Moreover, the supply of start-up and early-stage equity finance has to some extent become more dependent on Angels, as venture capital funds are not able to accommodate a large number of small deals.
+The traditional source of start-up and early-stage financing – bank lending – is limited due to risk level and handling cost.

 Angels are a rising movement, present in every single European country, and EBAN keeps on working to advance their development in all countries.